ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-How One Missing Line Made Our Database Do 200x More Work - <a href="https://medium.com/@wwwdeepak/how-one-missing-line-made-our-database-do-200x-more-work-3990fcdb5ee4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Developers Are Using Zod Wrong.
+It’s Not Just a Validation Library. - <a href="https://javascript.plainenglish.io/typescript-developers-are-using-zod-wrong-its-not-just-a-validation-library-311a857bd8e9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak`**
+✍️ **posted by `Sam - Web Dev & SEO`**

-<blockquote>A production story about batch processing, quadratic growth, and why “works in dev” isn’t enough
+<blockquote>Most TypeScript developers discovered Zod, learned `.string()`, `.number()`, `.object()`, and stopped there.
+They’re using a Swiss Army…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-From API to Production: Building Backend Systems That Can Actually Survive Real Traffic - <a href="https://ersachinkumar.medium.com/from-api-to-production-building-backend-systems-that-can-actually-survive-real-traffic-a81dd87f749a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Notification Engine Handling 5M+ Events - <a href="https://medium.com/@karanhotwani15/how-i-built-a-notification-engine-handling-5m-events-fb3ce9cb7885?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Er Sachin Kumar`**
+✍️ **posted by `Karan Hotwani`**

-<blockquote>Practical lessons on performance, scalability, rate limiting, caching, databases, background jobs, reliability, monitoring, and designing…
+<blockquote>Queues, a backup email provider, and the race condition that sent a supplier the same purchase order twice.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How Much Does It Cost to Hire Node.js Developers in 2026? - <a href="https://medium.com/@orm_37843/how-much-does-it-cost-to-hire-node-js-developers-in-2026-72c36d762a5d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building NotifyKit: The Engineering Behind Reliable Notifications - <a href="https://medium.com/@eyindabright/building-notifykit-the-engineering-behind-reliable-notifications-572d4b5db34f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sara Smith`**
+✍️ **posted by `Eyinda Bright`**

-<blockquote>How Much Does It Cost to Hire Node.js Developers in 2026?
+<blockquote>For most applications, sending a notification seems straightforward.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Securing and Managing a Node.js REST API with WSO2 API Manager - <a href="https://medium.com/@kyaginthan/securing-and-managing-a-node-js-rest-api-with-wso2-api-manager-7571c24a62b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Determining valid emails(to an extent) during sign up in node.js - <a href="https://medium.com/@nishantv249/determining-valid-emails-to-an-extent-during-sign-up-in-node-when-using-supabase-auth-d2b5c41a50cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kyaginthan`**
+✍️ **posted by `Nishantv`**

-<blockquote>Building a REST API is only one part of exposing a service to consumers.
-Once an API is used by multiple applications or users, additional…
+<blockquote>Note — Code snippet is from next.js project
 Continue reading on Medium »</blockquote>

 <h3>5.
-Redis Caching in Node.js, Part 1: Cache-Aside and Stampede Protection - <a href="https://medium.com/@manisuec/redis-caching-in-node-js-part-1-cache-aside-and-stampede-protection-e116d8e9b606?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Redis Caching in Node.js, Part 2: Invalidation That Doesn’t Lie - <a href="https://medium.com/@manisuec/redis-caching-in-node-js-part-2-invalidation-that-doesnt-lie-e854ac31bf57?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Manish Prasad`**

-<blockquote>“There are only two hard things in Computer Science: cache invalidation and naming things.”-Phil Karlton
+<blockquote>Four invalidation strategies, the race each one leaves open and a wrapper you can copy
 Continue reading on Medium »</blockquote>

 <h3>6.
-Your Server Sends Every Header Except the One That Stops XSS From Running.
-Here Is the Header. - <a href="https://medium.com/@simra.cse/your-server-sends-every-header-except-the-one-that-stops-xss-from-running-here-is-the-header-194486d32379?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build a Two-Way SMS with Node.js and Twilio (Full Code Included) - <a href="https://medium.com/@mmaazy03/build-a-two-way-sms-with-node-js-and-twilio-full-code-included-10b1a2cc0bc4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simra Husain`**
+✍️ **posted by `Maazy`**

-<blockquote>Content Security Policy is a browser-enforced allowlist for what your page can execute.
+<blockquote>Almost every tutorial teaches you how to send a text and then waves goodbye.
+Here’s the half nobody finishes: actually listening for…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Node's Native Permission Model: Locking Down Third-Party Dependencies - <a href="https://medium.com/@vasanthank29/nodes-native-permission-model-locking-down-third-party-dependencies-b7d13700eaab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Modern Async Patterns in Node.js Every PERN Developer Should Know - <a href="https://medium.com/@mubeenfatima316/5-modern-async-patterns-in-node-js-every-pern-developer-should-know-5dfa99b86254?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vasanthan K`**
+✍️ **posted by `Mubeenfatima`**

-<blockquote>A practical, beginner-friendly guide to --permission, the sandbox flag that stops any of your 1,200+ node_modules packages from reading…
+<blockquote>Writing asynchronous code in Node.js has evolved significantly over the years.
+Many developers learn basic async/await and stop there…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Cruise Search Restored — Discover the Latest Cosmos Cruises Release - <a href="https://medium.com/@samb333/cruise-search-restored-discover-the-latest-cosmos-cruises-release-dec75e6bcd53?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 prompts that turn vibe code into production code (because 44% of AI code still fails security… - <a href="https://nitingavhane.medium.com/12-prompts-that-turn-vibe-code-into-production-code-because-44-of-ai-code-still-fails-security-938251513bf7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `fisheye`**
+✍️ **posted by `Nitin Gavhane`**

-<blockquote>We identified and resolved an issue that prevented cruise search results from displaying properly since Friday night.
-We apologize for the…
+<blockquote>Hi everyone, I am Nitin Gavhane and In this blog I’m sharing the 12 prompts I use to clean up a vibe-coded app before it goes anywhere…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Using !important.
-Every Modern CSS Codebase Is Quietly Switching to This. - <a href="https://medium.com/the-hotfix/stop-using-important-every-modern-css-codebase-is-quietly-switching-to-this-d05d4e565af6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Test API Error States in React Without a Real Backend - <a href="https://medium.com/@nileslabs/how-to-test-api-error-states-in-react-without-a-real-backend-7449086c0fd6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sanjeevani Bhandari`**
+✍️ **posted by `Nilesh Kumar`**

-<blockquote>No more !important.
-No more body .main .wrapper .button.
-Just a selector that loses on purpose.
+<blockquote>A painful lesson I learned the hard way early in my developer career: frontend code that only tests the “Happy Path” is code waiting to…
-Continue reading on The Hotfix »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-3D conceptual illustration showing a sleek AI-generated software interface on the surface with… - <a href="https://medium.com/@ronomahedi/3d-conceptual-illustration-showing-a-sleek-ai-generated-software-interface-on-the-surface-with-a581fa0bc1dd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+14 Frontend System Design Concepts Asked in Most of Frontend Engineer Interview in 2026 - <a href="https://amangupta-me.medium.com/14-frontend-system-design-concepts-asked-in-most-of-frontend-engineer-interview-in-2026-613047990c3b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abul Kalam Azad`**
+✍️ **posted by `Aman Gupta`**

-<blockquote>The tech industry is currently obsessed with “vibe coding.”
+<blockquote>The concepts I kept seeing in Senior Frontend Engineer interviews — from rendering and microfrontends to caching, API optimization, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Brave Is a Privacy Browser.
-So Why Does It Still Reveal Your Exact Timezone? - <a href="https://medium.com/@david.timothy/brave-is-a-privacy-browser-so-why-does-it-still-reveal-your-exact-timezone-c799ca22e349?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Can an SRT File Control Font Size?
+What Actually Controls Subtitle Styling - <a href="https://medium.com/@wangchuangji903/can-an-srt-file-control-font-size-what-actually-controls-subtitle-styling-1644e7b633c7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Timothy`**
+✍️ **posted by `Wangchuangji`**

-<blockquote>Brave is a genuinely good privacy browser.
+<blockquote>Separate portable timing and text from player-specific appearance before you move captions between tools
 Continue reading on Medium »</blockquote>

 <h3>5.
-What is BOLA and how do attackers exploit broken object level authorization? - <a href="https://medium.com/@apiunderattack/what-is-bola-and-how-do-attackers-exploit-broken-object-level-authorization-e010c124c356?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Easily Add Custom HTML/JavaScript Code to Your Blogger Layout - <a href="https://medium.com/@Prosolveguide/how-to-easily-add-custom-html-javascript-code-to-your-blogger-layout-b58874ecc30e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Apiunderattack`**
+✍️ **posted by `Prosolveguide`**

-<blockquote>BOLA, Broken Object Level Authorization, is an API that verifies who you are and then returns any object whose ID you supply, without…
+<blockquote>Whether you are running a personal blog or a niche content site, customize your layout by adding custom HTML and JavaScript widgets…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why AI-Generated 3D Websites Fail in Production — And How to Build Them Properly With Claude, Three. - <a href="https://medium.com/@ssuoshri/why-ai-generated-3d-websites-fail-in-production-and-how-to-build-them-properly-with-claude-three-2e46b9e9a65c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Easily Add Custom HTML/JavaScript Code to Your Blogger Layout - <a href="https://medium.com/@Thehandleone/how-to-easily-add-custom-html-javascript-code-to-your-blogger-layout-b07ffd23b1b2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shrikant Shenoy`**
+✍️ **posted by `Thehandleone`**

-<blockquote>Claude can generate a stunning 3D website surprisingly fast.
-Production is where you discover what your prompt forgot: performance, assets…
+<blockquote>Whether you are running a personal blog or a niche content site, customize your layout by adding custom HTML and JavaScript widgets…
 Continue reading on Medium »</blockquote>

 <h3>7.
-I Stopped Making Slides.
-Now I Ask ChatGPT to Build Interactive Presentations Instead. - <a href="https://medium.com/@artsiomliaukovich/i-stopped-making-slides-now-i-ask-chatgpt-to-build-interactive-presentations-instead-1bb2fdffc25c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Got Tired of Redrawing Tournament Brackets, So I Built One That Prints Itself - <a href="https://medium.com/@javaeye002/i-got-tired-of-redrawing-tournament-brackets-so-i-built-one-that-prints-itself-5f7c986790a8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artsiom Liaukovich`**
+✍️ **posted by `Java Eye, maker of GridRoster & Bracketree`**

-<blockquote>A simple workflow turns a rough idea into a polished, interactive HTML presentation — without PowerPoint, coding, or design work.
+<blockquote>No accounts, no app, no "create your tournament first" wizards — just pick a format, type the names, and print.
 Continue reading on Medium »</blockquote>

 <h3>8.
-TypeScript Discriminated Unions — The Pattern That Kills Runtime Errors - <a href="https://medium.com/@kaklotarrahul79/typescript-discriminated-unions-the-pattern-that-kills-runtime-errors-e239c785ccc4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**

-<blockquote>Stop guessing whether your data exists.
-Learn how a single TypeScript feature makes impossible application states unrepresentable.
-Continue reading on Medium »</blockquote>

-<h3>9.
-Building for Local Commerce: Engineering WhatsApp-Integrated Systems in Nigeria - <a href="https://medium.com/@adekanmiprosper/building-for-local-commerce-engineering-whatsapp-integrated-systems-in-nigeria-6276833dfd96?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+EF Core vs Dapper vs ADO.NET: Stop Asking Which One Is Faster - <a href="https://medium.com/@bruno.destro/ef-core-vs-dapper-vs-ado-net-stop-asking-which-one-is-faster-cc84cbe6dfcc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adekanmiprosper`**
+✍️ **posted by `Bruno Destro`**

-<blockquote>By Adekanmi Prosper Adeboye
+<blockquote>What happens between your C# code and SQL Server?
+A practical deep dive into ADO.NET, Dapper and EF Core to understand the differences.
 Continue reading on Medium »</blockquote>

 <br/>